The Planning and Environment Amendment (General) Act 2013 (the General Act) amended the Planning and Environment Act 1987.

 More information about Stage 2 is available in Advisory Note 54: Stage 2 of the Planning and Environment Amendment (General) Act 2013 (PDF, 179.3 KB) or (DOC, 116.5 KB).

-Two planning practice notes have been updated:
+Two planning practice notes updated in October 2013 have since been further updated:

 Changes to the Ministerial Direction on the Form and Content of Planning Schemes: